Vonflaken/ProjectAnarchy_GUI_Solution/README.md

 4. Use GUIAnimation API however you want.
 5. In order to free memory and resources call ```GUIAnimationManager::Instance().DeInit()```.
 Normally when the app closes.

-## Discussion thread in Project Anarcy forum
+## Discussion thread in Project Anarchy forum
 http://forum.projectanarchy.com/showthread.php?1931-New-GUI-Solution-for-Project-Anarchy

 ## Used in